The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [ ] Weighting of rooms from economic to military depending on recent history and neighbours
 - [ ] Communication and coordination between rooms about global stage, economy, threats
 - [ ] Advanced pathing to avoid rooms with known threats
+- [ ] Have nearest rooms establish and claim rooms

 ## Flowchart and more information